Legal Options for Asbestos Victims

 Some of the highest asbestos bankruptcy trust funds come from the following companies:

 - Armstrong World Industries

 Currently, there is over $30 billion in bankruptcy trust funds available for mesothelioma victims and their families.

 To access bankruptcy trust funds, you need to prove that you have an asbestos-related illness by providing:

 - A history of companies you worked at

 - Any known or possible history of asbestos exposure

 This information helps your lawyer estimate the value of your claim.
 Certain diseases and levels of exposure will yield higher amounts than others.

 An alternative to filing a claim through an asbestos trust fund is to file a personal injury lawsuit against a negligent company.

-If your family member has passed as a result of the negligence of an asbestos company, you are within your right to seek compensation for the damages suffered while your loved one was ill and for damages suffered afterward.
+If you are the family member of a loved one who has died from mesothelioma or another asbestos-related illness, you can file a wrongful death lawsuit.
+You are within your right to seek compensation for the damages suffered while your loved one was ill and for damages suffered afterward.